 Houston Updates

-When the Federal Reserve finally began raising interest rates in March 2022, financial markets and economists set their expectations for a quick downturn that has never arrived.
-Economists expected that after 12-18 months we would quickly see a mild but quick drop into recession.
+When the Federal Reserve finally began raising interest rates in March 2022, financial markets and economists set their expectations for a quick downturn that never arrived.
+Economists expected that after 12-18 months we would see a mild but quick drop into recession.
 However, with the built-up strength of the consumer, that quick fall has yet to happen.
 Perhaps the best analogy for what has happened – in both the US and Houston – is that the economy took the escalator down instead of the elevator.

 In fact, the long ride down is probably now ending as the economy finally seems to be normalizing and returning to pre-COVID trends.
-This is finally visible in both US and Houston households with incomes, employment, and spending all showing signs of a return to normal pre-COVID patterns.
+This is visible in both US and Houston households with incomes, employment, and spending all showing signs of a return to normal pre-COVID patterns.
 The question remaining is what happens when we get to the bottom of the escalator?
 Do we just walk off into a soft landing and resume pre-COVID growth like it was 2020 again, or do we trip and find a harder landing than expected as recession finally arrives?

 The US Economic Outlook